Xela3026/workflows-docs/docs/workflows.md

 <div className="dubheader">Using Every Line (CSV)</div>

-To use every line in a CSV file, you must send each line one by one to another step.
+To use every line in a file, you must send each line one by one to another step.
 This step can then process each individual incoming line.
 To add this functionality, you need to give the `"stream": true` property to an [Execute Step action](#execute-step).
 If an Execute Step action has this property, then it will run the next step for every line in the streamed file.

 Consider the following example - you have a single step with a file stream and an Execute Step action.
 The Execute Step action is as follows: